Key points:

 What does it mean?

-You have either tried to create a payment request for a support item that is:
+You have tried to create a claim for a stated support item and there is not enough funding left in the participant’s budget.

 What should you do?

-Check that you have selected the correct support item.
+Check that you have selected the correct stated support item and that there is available budget to make a claim.

 Message displayed